 The pretty main street has a number of interesting shops and Georgian buildings including Wordsworth House where the famous poet William Wordsworth was born in 1770 and spent much of his childhood.
 The National Trust property is open most days March-October apart from Fridays.
 At the other end of the main street is the popular Jennings Brewery which also offers tours to visitors.
 Overlooking the Brewery is Cockermouth Castle, some of which dates from the 12th century but is privately owned and rarely open to the public.
 Other attractions include Castlegate House Gallery, Market Place and some pleasant riverside walks.
-Pay and display car park.
+Pay and display car park with toilet facilities.

 Leave the car park to meet Market Place at a T junction.
 Turn right and in only 80m turn right again on Kirkgate which is a narrow opening between buildings.
 The old lane climbs past the Bitter End Pub & Brewery on the left and soon widens with attractive Georgian properties overlooking the cobbled area on the left.
 At the top of the hill there are two T junctions in quick succession and you effectively go straight ahead at each to join the B5292 Lorton road.
 Continue south-eastwards, through the outskirts of the town and soon enter open country.
 Lorton Vale is one of the most picturesque valleys in the Lakes and you can certainly appreciate it from the road.
 In the distance you can see some mighty peaks at the head of the valley.
 Continue on the narrow road to Low Lorton village where the Whatsheaf Inn is on the left.
 In a further 3 miles, the road descends steeply towards the River Cocker and just before the bridge, Lanthwaite Wood car park is on the left.